dotnet-fizzyy/Diploma/WebAPI/README.md

 docker-compose up --build
 ```
 4. Wait until corresponding images will be downloaded, all steps from Dockerfile will pass and application will start;
 5. Visit the following URL: http://localhost:3006.
-You should be able to see Swagger description;
+Should be able to see Swagger description;
-6. If you need to stop Docker containers, you can just press `ctrl + C` keyboard combination in your terminal and wait until containers will be stopped.
+6. If there is a need to stop Docker containers, just press `ctrl + C` keyboard combination in terminal and wait until containers will be stopped.
 To terminate containers, enter (or stop via Docker dashboard):
 ```
 docker-compose down
 ```